XhinLiang/xhinliang.github.io/source/_posts/backend/rate-limiter-in-action.md

 ## Token Bucket

-Token Bucket means we have a bucket that holds tokens, and tokens are replenished at a fixed rate.
+Token Bucket uses a bucket of tokens.
+Tokens are replenished at a fixed rate.

 The backend system consumes one token per request.
 When the bucket runs out of tokens, requests are rejected or delayed.

-Token Bucket seems like Leaky Bucket but can be more effective, because we can track only the token count and the last refill timestamp instead of running a dedicated refill thread.
+Compared with Leaky Bucket, Token Bucket is often more flexible because it allows short bursts (up to the bucket size) while still enforcing an average rate.
+It’s also convenient to implement by tracking only the token count and the last refill timestamp, without a dedicated refill thread.

-Here is a simple implementation.
+Here is a simple implementation:

 ```java
 public class RateLimiter {